tonyngjichun/SOLAR/README.md

 python3 -m solar_global.examples.extract_1m
 ```

 This script would download and extract the [1M distractors set](https://github.com/filipradenovic/revisitop) and save them into `data/test/revisitop1m/`.
 This dataset is quite large (400GB+), so depending on your network & GPU, the whole process of downloading + extracting descriptors can take from a couple of days to a week.
-In our setting (~100MBps, V100), the download + extraction takes ~10 hours and the descriptors ~30 hours to be extracted.
+In our setting (~100MBps, V100), the download + extraction takes ~10 hours and the descriptors ~30 hours to be computed.

 Now, make sure that `resnet101-solar-best.pth_vecs_revisitop1m.pt` is in the main directory.
 Then you can run